-This curiosity earned the attention of the FBI forcing Adaline to go on the run.
-She changes her identity through the decades, moving often though still remaining close to her daughter (Ellen Burstyn).
-With exception to one mistake in the past 60 years, Adaline has also remained unattached.
+This curiosity earns the attention of the FBI forcing Adaline to go on the run.
+She changes her identity through the decades, moving often though she remains close to her daughter (Ellen Burstyn).
+With exception to one mistake in the past 60 years, Adaline has also remains unattached.
 This has been her rule… until today.
 Ringing in a new year – 2015, introduces her to Ellis Jones (Michiel Huisman).
-Having seen Adaline once before, Ellis is intrigued, and he pursues Adaline without reservation.
+Recognizing Adaline from a previous encounter, Ellis is intrigued; and he pursues Adaline without reservation.
 But her secret remains between them and without promise of a real future, Adaline finds herself afraid of change… and love.

-Between the battle of the sequel and the high-action blockbuster, the box office isn’t exactly a place commonly known for its ingenuity.
+With the sequel vs the action blockbuster battles, the box office isn’t kind to ingenuity.
 Nor is it commonplace for quiet dramas.
-This film fulfills both needs in one fell swoop.
-Not only does it allow the quiet and unique to co-exist, it does so with a beautifully woven skill.
-The story suffers a few drawbacks as anything does, but for the most part, I felt like this film is one of the best I’ve seen in a long time.
-The script tells a stunning story of a woman who lived an extraordinary life (even if the scenario was one-hundred percent unbelievable), her fear of love and the journeys she takes.
+This film fulfills both needs in one story.
+Not only does it allow quiet and unique to co-exist, it does so with beautiful skill.
+The story suffers a few drawbacks, but for the most part, I feel like this film is one of the best to come along in a while.
+The script is a stunning story of a woman who lives an extraordinary life, her fear of love and the journeys she takes.

-To start off, I must say Blake Lively is an amazing actress.
-She pulls of Adaline’s quiet, classyand wise persona with grace and self-confidence to say nothing of the stunning costumes she wears “through the years” of Adaline’s story.
-I adored Adaline as a leading character.
-She may have had character quirks as with any character, but her classic beauty and grace is a testament to what good characterization can be.
-This is essentially Blake’s first starring role in the sense of it’s her who carries the film (she isn’t billed under a male lead or bunched together with her peers) and I felt like she performed the role wonderfully and then some.
+To begin, I must say Blake Lively is amazing.
+She pulls off Adaline’s quiet, classy and wise persona with grace and self-confidence.
+Plus, let’s not forget the stunning costumes “through the years” of Adaline’s story.
+I adore Adaline as a character; she may have character quirks as any character does, but her classic beauty and grace is a testament to what good characterization is.
+This is essentially Blake’s first starring role, and she meets the challenge.
 Ellis is something of a different story.
-He’s not a typical male lead, and is in fact, easily clustered in with the eccentric millionaire trope, but… I liked him.
+He’s not a typical male lead, and is in fact, easily clustered in with the eccentric millionaire trope, but… I like him.
 A lot.
-Perhaps his being played by a relative unknown helped sell that.
-Everyone in the cast – including Harrison Ford (and I was also very impressed with the actor who played Harrison’s younger self - can we say good casting) and Kathy Baker, are quite good.
+Perhaps his being played by a relative unknown helps to sell this.
+Everyone in the cast – including Harrison Ford and the actor who plays Ford’s younger self, are quite good.

 Naturally, the costumes too are beautiful.
-If there is one complaint there, it’d be that we don’t see enough of Adaline’s fashion from the decades she strolls through.
+If there is a complaint, it’d be that we don’t see enough of Adaline’s fashion from the decades she strolls through.
 But to make up for it, costumers give contemporary Adaline a stunning wardrobe.
-Seriously, her party dress in the beginning of the film is the only kind of “evening wear” women should wear because it wasn’t only gorgeous, it was a classic stunner that attests to the true epitome of style.
-The story itself sort of evolves right along with its fashion and whirlwind of eras.
-Adaline was, essentially, tired of leading the life she existed in.
-She was alone and fearful of where time would lead her.
-She missed living life because she was too laser-focused on escaping what it was waiting to offer her.
-How she eventually came to learn, accept and open herself to love was a full circle kind of ending that is breathlessly lovely.
+Seriously, her party dress in the beginning of the film is the only kind of “evening wear” women should wear.
+Not only is it gorgeous, it’s a classic stunner that attests to the epitome of style.
+The story itself sort of evolves along with its fashion and whirlwind of eras.
+Adaline tires of leading the life she exists in.
+She’s alone and fearful of where time leads her.
+She misses living because she’s too laser-focused on escaping what it waits to offer her.
+How she eventually comes to learn, accept and open herself to love was a full circle kind of ending that is breathlessly lovely.

 Those of us who admire the quieter, slower-paced drama are sure to make this film a frequent re-watch.
 It’s one of those films that has as good of a message as its performers stun with their characters.
 Actually, the script is a kind of fairy tale that does take a few unique liberties though its compass ultimately points to happy-ever-after.
 If you don’t mind a few flaws (there are some) and a pinch of whimsy, The Age of Adaline is sure to enchant you.
 It certainly met and exceeded my expectations.